ypinhsuan/tp/docs/DeveloperGuide.md

 ### Student Model and Student Universally Unique Identifier (UUID)

 A `UUID` is a unique 128-bit number to identify a unique `Student` within Tutor’s Pet.
-In Tutor’s Pet, every `Student` upon construction is assigned a randomly generated `UUID` that is used to uniquely identify a `Student` across `Classes` and `Lessons`.
-This is important because we are dealing with `Student` data not just in the `Student` model itself, but also `Classes` and `Lessons`.
+In Tutor’s Pet, every `Student` upon construction, is assigned a randomly generated `UUID`.
+It is used to uniquely identify a `Student` across `Classes` and `Lessons`.
+This is important because we are dealing with `Student` data not just in the `Student` model, but also in the `Class`es and `Lesson`s model.
 Using a `Student` `UUID` will help to ensure referential integrity of `Student` data across different models when `Student` data is modified by the user.